-There are many reasons to consider talking to me if you are looking to buy a quality piano or sell a quality piano.
-I have an unblemished 33 year history of trading and above all my main aim is to be fair with clients.
+There are many reasons to consider talking to me if you are looking to buy a Steinway piano or indeed to sell one.
+I have an unblemished 40 year history of trading and above all my main aim is to be fair with clients.

-I offer a friendly and efficient system of assisting client to both buy and sell pianos, if you have a Steinway piano and you are thinking of selling, or wish to buy one please do give me a call.
+I offer a friendly and efficient system of assisting clients to buy, restore, repair or sell pianos, if you have a Steinway piano and you are thinking of selling, or wish to buy one please do give me a call.
 I often have instruments I can recommend that I am working on that are for sale.

 Read below how I, Jeffrey Shackell, started in the piano industry and how I have developed the business into what it is respected for today.

-Jeffrey Shackell formed his company in Oxfordshire, in 1978 - the closing year of a local apprentice in piano tuning and piano repair.
+Jeffrey Shackell formed his company in Oxfordshire, in 1978 - the closing year of a local apprenticeship in piano tuning and piano repair.

 Jeffrey is of the belief that it was these early days in his training that shaped his own interest and passion for concert piano preparation.